 As with all other countries in the world, nighttime is not as safe as the daytime.
 This only really applies to big cities in Switzerland and you should always walk in busy areas along well-lit streets to get back to your hotel room.

 Do not take shortcuts down dark side streets and generally follow your gut.
-If it doesn’t feel safe, change direction, or look for some friendly locals to help you.
+If it doesn’t feel safe, change direction or ask friendly locals for help.

-It is all common sense really, but you can get caught up in how safe Switzerland is and begin taking risks.
+It is all common sense, but you can get caught up in how safe Switzerland is and begin taking risks.
 Do not do it!

 Food & Drink

-When it comes to food and drink in Switzerland, you have nothing to worry about.
-Switzerland upholds high hygiene standards and the Swiss follow these rules to the letter.
-So, your chance of food poisoning is low and you can drink everything, the tap water is excellent too.
+Regarding food and drink in Switzerland, you have nothing to worry about.
+Switzerland upholds high hygiene standards, and the Swiss follow these rules to the letter.
+So, your chance of food poisoning is low, and you can drink everything.
+The tap water is excellent, too.

-The one thing I will say is that eating out in Switzerland is super expensive and therefore you might not want to do it very often.
+The one thing I will say is that eating out in Switzerland is super expensive, so you might not want to do it very often.
 Reserve eating out for a few special occasions and choose some traditional establishments where you can really taste the local cuisine.

 Living in Switzerland

-When it comes to safety, living in Switzerland is one of the best countries in the world.
+Living in Switzerland is one of the best countries in the world when it comes to safety.
 Add to this the amazing natural scenery, awesome activities, and great public transport, and you have yourself a winner.

 Also, the weather in Switzerland is quite incredible.
 From June to September, you pretty much have glorious sunshine, and sunbathing and swimming in Lake Geneva becomes a daily norm.
 In winter, you have snow and mountains, so you are covered there too!